 On the pros side, solar energy can reduce your electric bills, improve your property value, generate a profit, protect you against rising energy costs, and reduce your carbon emissions.
 On the cons side, solar energy doesn’t work on every roof, it may not be a smart investment if you’re about to move, it gives lower returns on investment if you have a small electricity bill, up-front costs can be high, and finding the proper installation company can be difficult.

-Of all the common benefits and pain points that come with going solar, here are a few of the ones that consistently come up:
+Of all the common benefits and drawbacks that come with going solar, here are a few of the ones that consistently come up:

 Top solar energy pros and cons